gemseo/gemseo/docs/user_guide/concepts/formulations/mdf.md

 For details on coupled derivatives and gradients computation, see [this page][coupled-derivatives-and-gradients-computation].

-An example of an MDO study using an MDF formulation can be found in [this example][a-from-scratch-example-on-the-sellar-problem].

 !!! warning
       Any [Discipline][gemseo.core.discipline.discipline.Discipline]
       that will be placed inside an [MDF][gemseo.formulations.mdf.MDF] formulation